hashgraph/hedera-mirror-node/docs/design/nft.md

 ### Monitor

 - Make changes to the `ExpressionConverter`
-  - Burning and minting NFT tokens will require both the Token id and the serial numbers to execute.
-This could also be true for transfering the NFTs.
-This requires the `convertedProperties` to know which serial numbers belong to which Tokens when creating them.
-Two different approaches could be take for this.
-    - Create two new expressions, `nft` that would create a new token with the fungible flag set to true , and a compound `nft.serial` expression (e.g. `nft.1.serial.1`) that would mint a new NFT serial number for the equivalent `nft` in the map.
-      - This could be problematic if the `nft.serial` expression is processed before the `nft` expression.
-It may require some restructuring of how `ExpressionConverter` works.
-    - Create an `nft` expression to create the token type and a preset set of serial numbers in one transaction.
-Change the map to hold Objects so that the serial numbers and the token id can be tied together, and the transaction suppliers would have logic to use the objects tied to that field (in this case, `TokenBurnTransactionSupplier` would have to unpack the Object's token id and serial numbers).
-      - This option would be less customizable, since users cannot specify how many serial numbers to mint.
+  - Add a new `nft` expression
+    - Creating an NFT requires the `tokenType` field to be set to `NON-FUNGIBLE`. `TokenCreate` for an NFT also cannot create serial numbers as part of the initial supply, so a `TokenMint` should follow to have serial numbers created for the transaction suppliers.
+    - Serial numbers are auto-incremented per token, so minting a hardcoded or configured (one universal value) number of serial numbers per NFT should give the transaction suppliers a guaranteed set of serial numbers to use without having to save the actual serial numbers anywhere.
+The drawback to this is the NFT scenarios will be less customizable.
+      - Only one NFT can be minted per transaction, so to reduce startup time this number should be low, possibly just one.
+    - Alternatively, a second, compound expression could be added, such as `nft.1.serialNo.1`, that would indicate the need to mint a serial number for `nft.1` (after the creation of `nft.1`).
+This would require more work to refactor the `ExpressionConverter`, but it would allow for more customization.
-- Update `TokenCreateTransactionSupplier`, `TokenBurnTransactionSupplier`, and `TokenMintTransactionSupplier` to support NFT creation and deletion
+  - Update the `token` expression logic to set the new fields (`tokenType` and `maxSupply`).

-  - All will need to support an optional list of serial numbers.
-  - `TokenCreateTransactionSupplier`and `TokenMintTransactionSupplier` may need more depending on the final SDK design.
+- Update the `TransactionSuppliers`
+  - `TokenCreateTransactionSupplier` will need a boolean `fungible` attribute and a long `maxSupply` attribute.
+    - Some fields will now have stricter requirements now, such as for NFTs `decimals` has to be 0, as does `initialSupply`.
+We could simply abide by the user config values, regardless of if they are valid, but most likely we should have logic to enforce those requirements based on the `fungible` flag.
+  - `TokenMintTransactionSupplier` will need a boolean `fungible` attribute, as well as a String `memo` attribute.
+The supplier should only set `amount` for fungible tokens, and only `memo` for NFTs
+    - Alternatively, the `fungible` flag can be removed, and the supplier just sets whichever of `memo` or `amount` is set, but this relies on users configuring things correctly.
+  - `TokenBurnTransactionSupplier` and `TokenWipeTransactionSupplier` will need a boolean `fungible` attribute, and it will need to set the `serialNumbers` list for NFTs (hardcoded based on the `initialSupply` value used in the `ExpressionConverter`)
+    - The list could be configurable using the compound expression mentioned earlier if desired.

 - Add support for transfering NFTs in `CryptoTransferTransactionSupplier`.
   - Add a new `fungible` boolean attribute to be used when doing a TOKEN or BOTH transfer, that determines whether to use the `amount` attribute or the `serial numbers` list.
-  - Because a serial number can only be transfered once out of a given account (unless it is transfered back), custom logic will be needed for performant NFT transfers.
+  - Because a serial number can only be transferred once out of a given account (unless it is transferred back), custom logic will be needed for performant NFT transfers.
-    - Initial thought is to have the supplier swap the sender and receiver each time to transfer the NFT back and forth.
+    - One approach would be to have the supplier swap the sender and receiver each time to transfer the NFT back and forth.
 This could be done only on the NFT transfer or on the entire transfer.
 This would likely limit performance as the swap has to be synchronized (or we just let the transactions fail when double-transfers occur).
       - This would also require different signatures on the transaction, which would require reworking how we handle the transaction signing.
     - Alernatively, the `ExpressionConverter` could just generate a large amount of serial numbers, and the `CryptoTransferTransactionSupplier` could just transfer one at a time via a counter until it runs out.
-This would be a much simpler approach, but it has obvious limitations.
+This would be a much simpler approach, but it would cap the number of transactions possible in a scenario, and it would require a longer startup time to generate all the serial nunmbers.

 ### Acceptance Tests

 Add acceptance tests that verify all transactions are handled appropriately.
 This includes tests for

-- createToken with an NFT
-- mintToken with an NFT
+1. Basic NFT transfer flow

-- burnToken with an NFT
+- Create a token with type `NON-FUNGIBLE`
+- Mint a serial number
-- deleteToken with an NFT
+- Associate the token to an account
+- Transfer the serial number to the account.
+- Verify response codes and data from `/tokens`, `/tokens/{id}/nfts`, `/tokens/{id}/nfts/{serialNumber}/transactions`, `/balances`, and `/transactions`,

+2. NFT Burn/Wipe/Delete flow

-- wipeTokenAccount with an NFT
+- Create a token with type `NON-FUNGIBLE`
+- Mint three serial numbers, associate the token with
-- cryptoTransfer with an NFT
+- Associate the token to an account
+- Transfer one serial number to the account.
+- Wipe the serial number from the account.
+- Burn a serial number from the treasury account.
+- Delete the token
+- Verify response codes and data from `/tokens`, `/balances`, `/tokens/{id}/nfts`, `/tokens/{id}/nfts/{serialNumber}/transactions`, and `/transactions`

 # Outstanding Questions and Concerns:

 1. How will NFT balances be represented in the balance file?
 2. Will NFT balances be added to the csv version of the balance file, or just the proto version?